karmaresearch/glog/README.md

-# VLog
+# GLog

 [![Build Status](https://travis-ci.org/karmaresearch/vlog.svg?branch=master)](https://travis-ci.org/karmaresearch/vlog)

 ## Installation

 We used CMake to ease the installation process.
-To build VLog, the following commands should suffice:
+To build GLog, the following commands should suffice:

 ```